VivaanWadhwa/Card-Game/README.md

 - Bought card Card9 and added it to collection
 - Fri Apr 01 02:18:37 PDT 2022
 - Added Card Card9 to Collection

+##Phase 4: Task3

+I believe that I made an adequate version of a cardgame using the knowledge I had.
+I used various topics taught in class while working on this project and that helped me understand the material.
+Each of my classes are only responsible for ome function which helped me with the overall design of the project.

+Changes

+- I would make move and card an abstract class and actually make the different moves and classes as seperate classes.
+- I would add more fields in classes so that there's a stronger relationship between the class.
+- I would like to make the GUI more interactive and in theme with the app.